 - 1. We take countermeasures to meet the various 5.
-We recognize the demand of contribution to the demands in construction activities through technology development and design proposal giving full consideration to quality and environment. - 2.
-We strive for improving the corporate value, and at the same time, by actively disclosing fair corporate information to the stakeholders and the society, we try to achieve the highly transparent corporate management. - 3.
-We maintain the employment and develop human resources of employees through long-term perspective, furthermore, we try to set up the corporate which respects human rights and beings. - 4.
+We recognize the demand of contribution to the demands in construction activities through technology society's healthy and continuous development, and we promote social contribution activities in order to achieve development and design proposal giving full consideration to quality and environment. corporate harmony with the society. - 6.
+We recognize the demand of contribution to the global 2.
+We strive for improving the corporate value, and at the same time, by actively disclosing fair corporate environment, and we actively work toward to preserve, information to the stakeholders and the society, we try to sustain and improve environment. achieve the highly transparent corporate management. - 7.
+In case, our activity against this charter occurs, the 3.
+We maintain the employment and develop human top management shall work by themselves to solve resources of employees through long-term perspective, the case, and execute accountability to the society as furthermore, we try to set up the corporate which well as disciplinary action that applies to both the top respects human rights and beings. management and employee. - 4.
 We improve awareness to comply with laws, social norms, international rules and corporate ethics in order to perform fair, transparent and free competition and fair trade.